 Even Mozart doesn't get as many claps as before

-At the time, the clapping stopped between the movements of the symphonies or of the concertos.
-Only the opera, where loud manifestations were allowed after big arias, kept the spirit of the 18 and 19th centuries.
+At the time, the clapping between movements of symphonies or concertos stopped.
+Only at the opera, where loud expressions were allowed after big arias, retained the spirit of the 18 and 19th centuries.

 Is the new generation ready to clap?

 With the newer generation, this law of silence is often questioned today, in favour of new forms of the classical concert, more free and less uptight.
 On 28 January 2016, the premiere for young people of Il Trovatore by Verdi was given at the Opéra Bastille.
 As they sometimes do for premieres at the Opéra de Paris, the crowd was made up of people no older than 28.
 For the majority of such an audience, this was their first time at the opera, unaware of the rules of classical music.